Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool lists members of a category and specifies the returned fields (page ID, namespace ID, wiki page title).
-Distinct from sibling tools like get-page or search-page, which serve different purposes.
+Description clearly states the tool lists category members with specific return fields (page ID, namespace ID, title).
+Distinguishes from sibling tools like get-page and get-pages by focusing on category membership.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.